junobuild/docs/docs/add-juno-to-an-app/create-a-satellite.md

 4. Confirm with **Create a Satellite.**
 5. The platform will then create your satellite smart contract and provision its resources.
 6. Once the process is complete, click **Continue** to access the overview page.
-7. You are set.
-You can start building 🚀
+7. You are all set!
+Start Building now 🚀

 ---